Facebook launches TikTok-like product inside Instagram

 Joe Gagliese, chief executive of influencer marketing agency Viral Nation, said Reels was poised to mimic Instagram's success with Stories, a product modeled on Snapchat's core offering.

-(Reporting by Katie Paul; Additional reporting by Sheila Dang; Editing by Greg Mitchell and Edwina Gibbs)
+(Reporting by Katie Paul; Additional reporting by Sheila Dang; Editing by Greg Mitchell, Edwina Gibbs and Jonathan Oatis)

 ((Katie.Paul@thomsonreuters.com;))